bwsw/sj-platform/SJDocs/source/Tutorial.rst

 There is another example of the platform performance.
 It represents the processing workflow of demonstration task that is responsible for collecting sFlow information:

-- computes traffic for the source IP;
+- computing traffic for the source IP;
-- computes traffic between the source and the destination.
+- computing traffic between the source and the destination.

 The processing pipeline includes an input module, a batch processing module and an output module.
 Within the platform, the data is transported with T-streams.